cnguyen-uk/An-Introduction-to-VBA/README.md

 Dim x As Integer
 Select Case x
 Case Is = 5
-    xComment = "This is the maximum achievable!"
+    comment = "This is the maximum achievable!"
 Case Is = 4
-    xComment = "This is almost the maximum achievable!"
+    comment = "This is almost the maximum achievable!"
 Case Else
-    xComment = "This is quite average"
+    comment = "This is quite average"
 End Select
 ```